carlfranklin/MAUIAndroidFS/README.md

 }
 ```

 Line 21 creates an intent associated with our service code (`MyBackgroundService`).
 We add a key/value in the *PutExtra* method.
 The key is whatever we want and obviously the value is whatever we want to associated with the key.
-This will be handled via our service, so the key would best be a const in a real world application.
+This will be handled via our service, so the key would best be a `const` in a production application, or simply make it a public static string field in the `AndroidServiceManager`.

 Finally we call the base `StartService` passing the Intent.